Aritra-Kundu/global21cm-code/README.md

 # global21cm-code
 A simple Python code to generate the global 21 cm signal.
-Includes the standard cosmology and also the interaction between dark matter and baryons.
+Includes the standard cosmology, interaction between dark matter and baryons, and dark matter annihilation.
 The later is incorporated in order to explain the amplitude of the EDGES signal (Bowman et al. 2018).
 Currently, the there are some limitations of the code which we are working on to solve.
 It uses a polynomial fit to model the redshift evolution of the X-ray emissivity, which we obtained from another separate code.
 And also the coupling process due to Lyman-alpha photons is absent from the code.

 Following are the codes included in this folder.